-If you’ve been employed in the last twenty years, you’ve witnessed rapid-fire change in your workplace.
+If you’ve been working for the past few decades, you’ve witnessed rapid-fire change in your office.
 Technology has made it possible to work in ways that once seemed like little more than science fiction.
 Workspaces are more open, flexible and collaborative; employees are more diverse, independent and confident, determining how, when and where they work.
-Workplace attire, previously a subject carved in stone reflecting social mores, gender roles and the division of labour, continues to evolve as a reflection of these changes.
+The COVID-19 pandemic accelerated these changes, pushing many to work from home and further altering dress codes.

 how-workplace-dress-codes-have-changed.jpg